foxly-it/Backup-CloudPanel-Nextcloud/README.md

 ---
 </div>

-This script is designed for [CloudPanel v1/v2](CloudPanel.io).
-It backs up all data located in ```/home/cloudpanel``` to a Borgbackup repository.
-Furthermore, before the actual backup process, all databases that are specified are backed up and stored in ```/home/cloudpanel/backup```.
-In the script itself you have to define which database is used, e.g. MySQL/MariaDB or PostgreSQL.
+This script is designed for [CloudPanel v2](CloudPanel.io).
+It backs up all data located in ````/home/```` to a BorgBackup repository.
+All databases that need to be backed up must be specified in the script.
 Adjustments that need to be changed in the script are marked with TODO.
-In the script a Nextcloud instance is also considered, should this function not be used, it can simply be commented out.
+A Nextcloud instance is also considered in the script; if this function is not used, it can simply be commented out.

 Of course, this script can be adapted to other systems.